May be taken as a Gender Studies unit.

 Please note: international students should refer to this page to get an indicative course cost.

 25 points at introductory level in any discipline in any faculty

 You cannot enrol in this unit as well as the following:

-Off-campus: 1.5 hour online lecture weekly, online learning materials weekly, online discussion forum weekly.
+On-campus: 1.5 hour face-to-face weekly workshop, 1.5 hour online lecture weekly, online learning materials weekly

 |Timetable||View the lecture timetable | View the full unit timetable|

 Cregan, K. (2012).Key Concepts in the Body and Society.
 Sydney: Pearson Education